 Cost To Paint A Room: DIY vs Hire Comparison

-- To cost to paint a room yourself is approximately $400 for the first room and $200 per room after that (due to the initial investment for the first room to buy painting supplies that can be used over and over).
+- To cost to paint a room yourself is just over $400 for the first room and $200 per room after that (due to the initial investment for the first room to buy painting supplies that can be used over and over).

 - The average cost to hire a painter to paint a room is $1,900.

-That means that you will save $1,500 to $1,700 if you paint the room yourself DIY style, instead of hire it out.
+That means that you will save $1,500 to $1,700 if you paint the room yourself DIY style, instead of hiring it out.

 Now if you need to paint your entire house, that savings really adds up.
 In a standard house with 3 bedrooms, 2 bathrooms, and a kitchen and living room…you’re looking at something like $10,500 to paint it yourself.
 That’s pretty substantial, don’t you think?